widderslainte/uod/11_campaigns/jungle_hexcrawl/rules_and_rulings.md

 #### Healing
 * By convention, we've been granting d3 hit points recovered for a normal night's rest.

+#### Movement and Encumbrance
+* **Note, Aug 2020**: Based on discussion, we're moving towards LotFP standard coin encumbrance (and coin values): https://docs.google.com/document/d/1BDkuQhW-mEsUe0TuPmfLaA_SpknN2izevK0H68BN-nU/edit#heading=h.vpns5gtweip2
+* Shields do **not** count as encumbering unless they are tower shields (or similarly large).
+Buckler, Small, and Normal Shields still count as one item.
+* 5 days (or maybe we'll revert to 7) of rations count as one item.
+* Daggers count as one item.

 ### Retainers
 * Hirelings and other non-classed retainers can gain XP as "0 level" NPCs and become a 1st level characer class after gaining 1000 xp.
 Special exception for retainers taken over permanently by a player as their **primary** PC.